Columbus State University: Academic centers and outreach

 The university operates the Coca-Cola Space Science Center which hosts student and public programs.
 Its facilities include the Omnisphere Theater (a planetarium) and the Mead Observatory.

 The Carson McCullers Center for Writers and Musicians provides regular programs and offers fellowships.
+It is based in Columbus native author Carson McCullers' childhood home and serves as both a museum and an artist residency.
 The university also owns the Carson McCullers House in Nyack, New York.

 Oxbow Meadows Environmental Learning Center hosts student and public programs.
 Its facilities include two nature trails, a bee exhibit, a live alligator and other reptiles, various live raptors, a live opossum, and a Native American exhibit.
 Each month, the center hosts its Second Sunday on the second Sunday of each month which is a special program open to the public at a small fee.
 Programs include the annual Insectival, Reptile Fest, Natural Holiday Decorations, Hummingbirds, Bees and Honey, and Bats.

-The Center for Global Engagement (formerly Center for International Studies) makes use of the Spencer House at Oxford in the United Kingdom.
+The Center for Global Engagement (formerly Center for International Studies) makes use of the Spencer House at Oxford University in the United Kingdom including for the Spencer Oxford Visiting Student Program, a year-long program for students to reap the benefits of the life and scholarship of the University of Oxford.

 Pasaquan, an art environment created by Eddie Owens Martin or St. EOM in Buena Vista, Georgia, was recently renovated and reopened in 2016 through the Kohler Foundation and is now operated by the university.

 The Columbus State University Archives houses over four hundred manuscript collections, including those of the International Trombone Association, The International Trumpet Guild, and the Institute for the Study of American Cultures.
 Other special collections include the Spencer Southeastern Map Collection and unique manuscripts related to Southern author Carson McCullers.